maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

 The Leash
 =========

-The Leash GUI is part of the SAXSdog Network and the most user facing software Its design allows to extend it with functionality by touching only small well defined parts.
+The Leash GUI is part of the SAXSdog Network and the most user facing software.
+Its design allows to extend it with functionality by touching only small well defined parts.
 One is the Schemas of the configuration files and the other is the  ``QItemDelegate``.
 The following sections give an overview of the important parts.

 Using the JSON Schema to Extend Leash
 -------------------------------------

 This software relies a lot on structured configuration files that have to constantly be checked for validity.
 This is done by defining the grammar in JSON Schema.
-This is a language, inits self expressed in JSON, to specify what values may occur where in the file.
+This is a language, in its self expressed in JSON, made to specify what values may occur where in the file.
 This does not only allow for automatically generating documentation, as it is used in this document many times, but you can also use it to generate an GUI that can edit this structured data files.

 The tree view in the "Calib" tab of ``Leash`` is build by recursively, going to the schema and the data, building the model that can be displayed in the QtreeView widget.

-So, in order to add new parameters to the view, the only thing you must do is to add the description to the schema.
+So, in order to add new parameters to the view, the only thing you must do, is to add the description to the schema.
 If you use similar constructs as in the rest of the data, it will work just so.

 The leash uses the scheme in ``SAXS/schema.json`` to build the "Calib" tab and ``SAXS/DataConsolidationConf.json`` to build the Consolidate tab.